Learn more about the Deaf Interpretive Services Program at Tri-C

 The program offers specialty training in the following areas: ASL; interpreting; transliterating; voicing; and practicum experience hours.
 Coursework includes interpreting fundamentals, introduction to interpreting settings and orientation to the Deaf community, language and culture.
 Included are practical application classes in rendering spoken messages into ASL through role-playing and observation of interpreters in different settings.
 Hands-on experience is gained through lab work and field study including visitations, interviews and interactions with members of the Deaf community, as well as interpreting within the Deaf community.
 On-campus lectures and labs are scheduled at the Western campus; however, beginning level ASL courses have limited offerings at other Tri-C campuses.

-The program qualifies students to sit for the knowledge portion of the NIC exam as well as preparing graduates with an understanding of the performance/skills portion of the NIC exam.
-The program acquaints students with the appropriate Registry of Interpreters for the Deaf (RID) Code of Professional Conduct.
+The DIS program equips students with the tools and information to sit for the knowledge portion of the National Interpreter Certification (NIC) exam as well as providing the fundamentals to prepare them for the performance/skills portions of the NIC Exam, which is typically sought after three to five years of experience in the field.
+Per the Registry of Interpreters for the Deaf (RID) website, eligibility requirements include, "A minimum of a bachelor degree in any field of study recorded in the candidate’s RID account BEFORE TESTING.
+This applies to ALL NIC Interview and Performance Exam candidates, including those who already hold RID certification."
+Please see rid.org for further information on the NIC exam.
+The DIS program also acquaints students with the appropriate RID Code of Professional Conduct.
 In addition to the AAS degree, the program is accredited by ODE for those interested in pursuing a career in the K-12 school setting.
 Upon completion of the program, students will be eligible to apply for state licensure through ODE for K-12 interpreting.

 Graduates of the program may find work as an educational interpreter, a self-employed freelance interpreter, agency staff interpreter, video relay interpreter and/or interpreting in other areas such as business, medical, government and post-secondary education.